-A swimming pool project is not complete without landscaping around the pool.
+A swimming pool project is incomplete without landscaping around the pool.
 It helps to achieve the look and complements the pool area.
 It also provides privacy and shade, helps to keep debris out of the pool, and adds beauty to the space.

 Throughout this article, you will be guided through the various aspects of swimming pool landscaping, from planting trees and shrubs to installing the proper lighting.